Ken Murphy

-Kenneth "Kenny" Murphy is a retired American soccer player who played professionally in the North American Soccer League and is currently the head coach of the Connecticut College men's soccer team.
+Kenneth Murphy is an American retired soccer player who played professionally in the North American Soccer League and is currently the head coach of the Connecticut College men's soccer team.

 Player

 Youth

 In 1976, Murphy graduated from Staples High School where was a two-time All State soccer player and a member of a State Championship soccer team.
 He also played hockey and was two-time All FCIAC player.
 He attended the University of Connecticut, playing on the men's soccer team from 1976 to 1979.
 He completed his undergraduate degree in 1982.
 In 1986, he earned a master's degree in accounting from Sacred Heart University.

 Professional

 In 1980, both the Hartford Hellions of the Major Indoor Soccer League and the Detroit Express of the North American Soccer League drafted Murphy.
 He signed with the Express for the 1980 season.
 In 1981, he moved to the Washington Diplomats before suffering a career ending knee injury in June.